 After following Kayla Itsines’ BBG programme, Kelsey shared her now infamous transformation on Instagram, showing how even though her weight had only dropped a little, her body composition was completely different, leaving her leaner, fitter and stronger.
 The former interior designer qualified as a personal trainer and is now sharing her expertise with the PWR Post-Pregnancy and PWR programmes on Kayla’s Sweat app, as well as her impressive 2.4 million Instagram followers.

 Kelsey Wells shared this transformation in 2016

-We caught up with Kelsey ahead of her headline appearance at Balance festival in May to get some of her top fitness tips, and see how much her life has changed in just five years…
+We caught up with Kelsey to get some of her top fitness tips, and see how much her life has changed in just six years…

 What are your tips for new mums hoping to get back into fitness?

 Please remember that your body has just gone through something miraculous and although I understand it may feel different, don't be discouraged and only look at your body with gratitude.
 I created my PWR Post Pregnancy program because this stage of life is very unique and delicate - women need to remember that their body is healing.
 My program attends to the many changes that a woman's body goes through during pregnancy and delivery while safely helping women regain their strength.

 What are your tips for anyone looking to start a new exercise routine?

 Just the decision to implement exercise as a regular part of your life can be a big challenge and I want you to know that it won't be easy and your motivation will wear off, but you can do it - it's all about taking it one day at a time.
 Remember that exercise is a method of self-care - when you are coming at it with the understanding that you are doing this for your health, instead of for aesthetic it is very empowering.
 Focus on all the non-physical benefits and be proud of yourself every step of the way.